 \subsection{Summary and conclusion}

 The automatic domain extraction method that we developed can identify and separate very small differences in X-ray absorption spectra.
-We removed the common background signal from 2D-XAS data of the model composite electrode by subtracting X-ray absorption spectrum of Li$_{0.5}$CoO$_2$ reference material from the 2D-XAS data; then we applied the modified ONMF to the difference spectra without the common background signal.
+We removed the reference signal from 2D-XAS data of the model composite electrode by subtracting the X-ray absorption spectrum of Li$_{0.5}$CoO$_2$ reference material from the 2D-XAS data; then we applied the one-sided ONMF to the difference spectra without the reference signal.